laibaidrees10/Patient-Management-System/README.md

 # Files

-* Problem2.h — Header file included (currently empty but reserved for future use).
+* Patient.h — Header file included (currently empty but reserved for future use).

 * main.cpp — Contains the Patient structure, PriorityQueue class, and the main() function with the program logic.